 The Cabinet of Dr. Caligari (1920)

-One Dr. Caligari (Werner Krauss) thought the upcoming local carnival to be the perfect spot to debut his new act, a fortune-telling somnambulist (in essence, a sleepwalker) named Cesare (the bone-chilling Conrad Veidt).
+Dr. Caligari (Werner Krauss) thinks an upcoming local carnival will be the perfect spot to debut his new act, a fortune-telling somnambulist (in essence, a sleepwalker) named Cesare (the bone-chilling Conrad Veidt).
 Soon, fortunes predicting new deaths are followed by actual deaths amongst the small town, leading many to believe the creepy sleep-walker is being controlled by Dr. Caligari to kill.
-Francis (Friedrich Feher), a local man, decides when his friend is murdered to investigate.
+Francis (Friedrich Feher), a local man, investigates when his friend is murdered.
 Soon, Francis’s love interest Jane (Lil Dagover) is taken, leading Francis to recklessly hunt the killer.
 But will the hunter be the hunted?
 Can he reach Jane before it is too late?

-A simple mystery drives the plot of this psycho-thriller, a brilliant but simple plot that keeps the audience guessing.
+A brilliant but simple mystery keeps the audience guessing.
 And the ending…I won’t give anything away, but you’ll have to watch it.
 The tinting of the original film makes for an ominous, eerie effect, and the blacking out of some backgrounds in scenes is also quite creepy.
 What a smart way to increase the tension, especially for 1920.